KSP-KOS/KSLib/doc/lib_location_constants.md

 ### Kerbin locations

-If using the stock KSP solar system then the default locations are on kerbin the exact location is defined below as `location_constants:launchpad`,`location_constants:runway_start`, and `location_constants:reverse_runway_start`
+If using the stock KSP solar system or the JNSQ system, the default locations are on Kerbin.
+The exact locations are defined below as `location_constants:launchpad`, `location_constants:runway_start` and `location_constants:reverse_runway_start`.

 #### Vertical landing locations